spoons-and-mirrors/subtask2/README.md

 When ALL complete, the main agent gets the `return` prompt.

-**Note:** Parallel commands must be other command files.
+**Note:** Parallel commands are forced into subtasks regardless of their own `subtask` setting.
 Their own `return`/`chain` are ignored — only the parent's `return` applies.

 **Requires:** OpenCode with `command.execute.before` hook (pending PR).

 ### 3. `chain` — Sequential follow-up prompts

-Queue user messages that fire after the subtask completes:
+Queue user messages that fire after the command completes:

 ```markdown
 ---